Hut to Hut in the White Mountains

 Our standard itinerary includes 8 stages that span a tough 41 miles (65 km) up and down (and up and down) this rugged terrain.
 Hikers familiar with the Appalachian Trail will know that this hike makes up a portion of the Appalachian Trail running through New Hampshire, and is therefore connected spiritually, though no longer physically, to the West Highland Way as part of the larger International Appalachian Trail.
 Designers of the trail had apparently never heard of switchbacks, preferring instead to climb and descend straight up and down the mountainside.
 No exception was made for the White Mountains' steep slopes.
 The trail in this region spends more time above the treeline than any other part of the Appalachian Trail, so hikers can take in spectacular views of the surrounding countryside when not being abused by sometimes spectacularly bad weather.
 Above the treeline, the terrain is more like the Arctic tundra, including hardy plant life specially adapted to this environment.
 Robbins' cinquefoil, for example, grows here and nowhere else on Earth.

 The White Mountains stages can be hiked in almost any combination, thanks to the hiker shuttle system provided by the Appalachian Mountain Club.
-All huts provide a full-service season in Summer and Fall, complete with pillow, blankets, hot breakfast and dinner, and a friendly, welcoming hut staff.
-Some huts offer self-service season in Winter and Spring with minimal amenities.
-Bunkhouses are co-ed and washrooms are separate with toilets and cold, running water.
+All of the Appalachian Mountain Club’s huts have co-ed bunk rooms and separate washrooms with toilets and cold, running water.
+During a full-service season in summer and fall, the AMC hut "croo" provides hikers with pillows, blankets, hot breakfasts and dinners and extensive knowledge about the White Mountain trail system.
 Caution: the bunkhouses have no heating, no lighting, and no electricity.
 Make sure you plan ahead if you want to keep your devices charged.

 The trek starts at the southernmost point of the trail at the Old Bridle Path Trailhead and heads north to the center point at the Highland Center Lodge.
 After a shuttle ride from the Lodge to the northernmost point, the Valley Way Trailhead, the trail heads back south, returning again to the Lodge.
 All hikers must depart from the Highland Center Lodge.
 As with all of our treks, this itinerary is completely customizable, and we will work with you to design a trek that fits your budget and schedule.